fuzzylabs/website/hugo/content/services.md

 ## Business Process Automation

 In many businesses a lot of time is spent on processing documents and inputting or copying data.
-By putting AI in the right places we can automate the most laborious parts these business processes.
+By putting AI in the right places we can automate the most laborious parts of these business processes.

 * **Optical character recognition** extracts the text from a paper document so that it can be stored and used for further processing.
 * **Text analysis** enables us to automatically understand the content of a document like a letter or an email and decide what to do with it.